Last Updated on

 Pricing Model 5: Contact Center by Concurrent User Count – The Common Choice

 This pricing model is targeted to those with variable staff across multiple time zones, part-time staff, or seasonally augmented staff.
-Companies in this category with have a fairly consistent number of agents live at any given time.
+Companies in this category have a fairly consistent number of agents live at any given time.

 - Pay per limit of simultaneous users.
 Up to xx agents logged in at a time.